 (April 4, 2025) The Ancient Pagan Paradigm as revealed in the runic texts assumed the ultimate things of reality are invisible forms and amorphous matter.
 These were manifested on earth by the life power class of deities.
 These high life powers created and distributed to the earth the invisible forms.
 These forms were then be manifested by filling them with amorphous matter (dust).
 Plato got his theory of forms from this Ancient Druid culture.

-This paradigm is also the rationale behind alchemy.
+This paradigm became the rationale behind alchemy.
 The form defines the type of material which is manifested within it.
-Hence, amorphous matter can transformed into into any material including gold by using magic to create and place the right form.
+Hence, amorphous matter can transformed into into any material including gold by using magic to create the right form.

 The motion class of powers then added a celestial spark of life to enable the movement of animals by giving them emotions.